xingboyang20/ace-configuration-api-samples/basics/README.md

 # Basic sample application

-This sample application demonstrates how to use the CLM Platform Configuration API.
+This sample application demonstrates how to use Ace Platform's Configuration API.

 It includes several parts: